 Proper fit on a Cruzbike will greatly enhance your riding experience, optimizing both comfort and performance.
 We've put together tips for Cruzbike fit and adjustment here that will help you get started.
-Reach out to email@example.com anytime if you have questions along the way.
+Reach out to firstname.lastname@example.org anytime if you have questions along the way.
+We also have a great blog post here with a very helpful fitment chart.

 Begin with a great initial fit by following the guidelines below.